ibel123/OIBSIP/DataScience-Task5-Salesprediction/README.md

 4. When prompted, upload `Advertising.csv`
 5. Read the explanations above each code cell to understand what it is doing
 6. Check the printed evaluation numbers and the coefficient and feature importance tables near the bottom

+## Results
+Random Forest Regressor achieved an RMSE of 0.757 and an R squared of 0.982, outperforming Linear Regression (RMSE of 1.782, R squared of 0.899).
+Random Forest is declared the best performing model.
+Feature importance shows TV spend has the strongest impact on Sales, followed by Radio, with Newspaper spend having almost no measurable impact.

 ## Files in this folder